learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 ['fire', 'lion', 'bear', 'parrot']
 ```

-**k)** For the given input string, find all occurrences of digit sequences with at least one repeating sequence.
+**11)** For the given input string, find all occurrences of digit sequences with at least one repeating sequence.
 For example, `232323` and `897897`.
 If the repeats end prematurely, for example `12121`, it should not be matched.

 ```ruby
 >>> ip = '1234 2323 453545354535 9339 11 60260260'